-Real-Time Macro Information and Bond Return Predictability: Does Deep Learning Help?
+Real-Time Macro Information and Bond Return Predictability: A Weighted Group Deep Learning Approach

-Keywords: Deep Learning, Machine Learning, Bond Return Predictability, Real-Time Macro Data, Overlapping and Non-overlapping Returns
+Keywords: Deep Learning, Bond Return Predictability, Real-Time Macro Data, News Topic Attentions.

 JEL Classification: C45, C53, G11, G12, G17